MichaelKalamogan/Errand-Buddy-Backend/README.md

 ## Area of Improvements

-* Components in the dashboard page could further broken into several components
+* Some of the repeated code could be broken into functions.
-* The styling could be improved more
-* Web app to be more responsive e.g. mobile, tablet etc